ArthurHlt/gridana/README.md

 - [x] Alert identifer can be templatized
 - [x] Receive new firing/resolved alerts by websocket leading to update grid with new information
 - [x] Provide mechanism to send all incoming alerts to a multi-instanced gridana (For now only amqp is available)
-- [ ] Show all alerts aggregate by a probe and identifier as cards in an overlay
+- [x] Show all alerts aggregate by a probe and identifier as cards in an overlay
-- [ ] Show all alerts on a side nav
+- [x] Show all alerts on a side nav
-- [ ] Options to see/hide silenced alert
+- [x] Options to see/hide silenced alert
-- [ ] Js cron to remove expired alert which has been silenced on alerting system (alertmanager doesn't send that alert has been silenced, other driver could do the same)
+- [x] Js cron to remove expired alert which has been silenced on alerting system (alertmanager doesn't send that alert has been silenced, other driver could do the same)
-- [ ] Push notification (on ui and OS/browser notification system) when receiving a firing alert (Potentially, have an option to see when they are resolved too)
+- [x] Push notification (on ui and OS/browser notification system) when receiving a firing alert (Potentially, have an option to see when they are resolved too)
+- [x] Silence alert from ui if driver support it.

 ### Roadmap for first release